strapi/documentation/docusaurus/docs/dev-docs/api/rest.md

 Partially updates an entry by `id` and returns its value.

-Fields that aren't sent in the query are not changed in the database.
 Send a `null` value to clear fields.

 :::note NOTES
+* Even unmodified fields must be included in the request's body.
 * Even with the [Internationalization (i18n) plugin](/dev-docs/plugins/i18n) installed, it's currently not possible to [update the locale of an entry](/dev-docs/plugins/i18n#updating-an-entry).
 * While updating an entry, you can define its relations and their order (see [Managing relations through the REST API](/dev-docs/api/rest/relations.md) for more details).
 :::